 If you have been diagnosed with any of these terms, make sure to understand the scope and prognosis offered by the doctor.
 Ask questions until you completely understand the condition which is being described to you.
 After all, there is nothing more perplexing than having 3 individual doctors each calling the same disc condition by a 3 different names and worse yet, describing 3 completely different possible symptomologies.
 This is unfortunately very common in the herniated disc industry.

 Spinal Disc Bulge

 Intervertebral discs might bulge during normal day to day activities.
 It is expected for discs to change shape and size according to moisture content and stressors placed upon the spine.
 However, these bulges are momentary and will not affect the structural strength of the disc.

 Symptomatic bulges will usually resolve without any special medical attention.
-Only a small percentage of problematic discs will require drastic treatment or surgery.
+It is rather ironic that patients try so many bulging disc therapies, when in reality, only a small percentage of problematic disc bulges will require drastic treatment or surgery.